Lundez/computer-setup/README.md

 # Bash
-My bashrc script etc for easy grabbing.
+My .bashrc's methods that aren't standard.
+For easy grabbing on different computers.